 Assemble all Accessories and Affiliated materials

 Gather all documents associated with the tractor, the user’s manual, title, maintenance records, and registration if it is required for your vehicle to transfer to the purchaser.
 You will want to determine how you will proceed with the sale when it comes to accessories and attachments.
-Selling the separate parts apart from the sale of the tractor generally will not generate more income than selling them along with the tractor.
-In addition, depending on the make and model of the vehicle, including the attachments can be a persuasive tool when selling, as sometimes finding used or new attachments for particular older models can be few and far between.
+Selling the separate parts apart from the purchase of the tractor generally will not generate more income than selling them along with the tractor.
+Also, depending on the make and model of the vehicle, including the attachments can be a powerful tool when selling, as sometimes finding used or new attachments for particular older models can be few and far between.

 Create an Advertisement for the Tractor

 The first consideration for constructing your ad is to formulate a price at which to sell the vehicle for.
 You can consult the average selling prices by year for used tractors and attachments with Fastline.com by selecting the associated category/subcategory and inputting the make and model of your tractor.
 Then, research area listings for similar used tractors and attachments listed in local classifieds or online to gauge a workable sales price.
 Craft a detailed description and include all relevant specs on the tractor such as the year, make, model, clock hours and attachments.
-Clarify the chain of ownership in the ad, if it was not purchased as new to you, list as ‘second owner’ or ‘third owner’ depending on your situation.
-It is important to discuss any issues with damages or defects as well.
+Clarify the chain of ownership in the ad, if it was not purchased as new to you, list as “second owner” or “third owner” depending on your situation.
+It is essential to discuss any issues with damages or defects as well.
 Take photos of the tractor and corresponding attachments, from multiple points of view and incorporate close-ups of instrument panels and other major vehicle components.